Millet Export from India:

 There is a huge export potential for the millet value-added products.
 So, entrepreneurs should keep this in mind before starting startups.

 - Develop innovative millet products.

-- Develop products as per consumers preference and taste.
+- Develop products as per consumers’ preferences and tastes.

 - Technology development for superior quality products with enhanced shelf life.

-- Focus on gluten free products as the trend of gluten is increasing in the western countries.
+- Focus on gluten-free products as the trend of gluten is increasing in western countries.

 We can take the help of the Indian Institute of Millets Research, Hyderabad for developing value-added products from millets.
 This esteemed organization has supported many startups to develop innovative millet-based products.

 Recently organic Himalayan millets (Ragi and Barnyard Millet) have been exported from Uttarakhand to Denmark.
 In this journey, APEDA in collaboration with UKAPMB and Just Organik helped the millet farmers.

 24Mantra: When we first started our venture in 2004, export was the only market available.
 However, as we looked more into the export business, we understood that in order to take advantage of the potential, you need to have extremely good systems and processing infrastructure.